-- Current liabilities a net increase in overall current liabilities of \$0.251 million due mainly to an increase to compensated absences and construction advances at year-end. - Noncurrent liabilities an increase of \$0.201 million primarily due to an increase to notes payable which is directly offset by the above increase to notes receivable.
+- Current liabilities a net increase in overall current liabilities of \$0.215 million due mainly to an increase to compensated absences and accounts payable at year-end. - Noncurrent liabilities an increase of \$0.651 million primarily due to the cumulative effect of a change in accounting principle which was partially offset by a decrease to long term debt.